-In the case of Supervised Research (MMC 6910), proposals must include:
+Supervised Research (MMC 6910), proposals must include:

-- the goal of the activity,

-- the specific duties to be fulfilled,

-- how often and for how long the student will confer with the instructor, and

-- the method of evaluation.

-In the case of Supervised Teaching (COM 6940), proposals must include:

-- the goal of the activity,
+- ♦ the goal of the activity,

 - ♦ the specific duties to be fulfilled,

+- ♦ how often and for how long the student will confer with the instructor, and ♦ the method of evaluation.

+Supervised Teaching (COM 6940), proposals must include:

+♦ the goal of the activity,

+- ♦ the specific duties to be fulfilled,

 - how often and for how long the student will confer with the instructor,

-- ♦ the method of evaluation,
+- the method of evaluation,

 - ♦ the name/number of the course.